 For the last few weeks or so, we’ve run the gamut of most tactics.

-For example, if I was saying that I want to have 80 families enrolled in my childcare center before opening at XYZ price, or maybe you want to have 100 deposits and that you know that 80% of those families will end up committing and enrolling, you need to constantly be referring back to those metrics.
+For example, if I was saying that I want to have 80 families enrolled in my childcare center before opening at XYZ price, or maybe you want to have 100 deposits and that you know that 80% of those families will end up committing and enrolling, you need to constantly be referring back childcare marketing metrics that you have tracked.
 And as you’re executing the various tactics, all of that stuff again is going to be tracked so you can see what’s working and what’s not working.

-Is Google AdWords driving you a lower cost per deposit?
-Is it Facebook ads?
+Is Google AdWords driving you a lower cost per deposit? or is it Facebook ads?
 Is it the door hangers?
-Is it your social media tactics?
-Is it the influencers?
+Do your social media tactics work?
+Do the influencers help?
 Is it your map listings on Google?
 Is it your YouTube ads?

 If you have all of your tracking setups, it makes the decisions very, very easy.
 But you have to continuously be pivoting and switching and moving dollars around to what’s giving you the best return.